Transformation Functions

 </File>

-3. Open the Automation1 Console, and issue the command that follows.
+4. Open the Automation1 Console.
+Then issue the connect command that follows based on your controller configuration:

-If your controller is on a different PC, issue the command that follows, but change the IP address in the command to match the IP address of the PC that your controller is on.
+• If you are connecting to a PC-based or drive-based controller remotely, issue the command that follows.
+Make sure that you change the IP address in the command to match the IP address of the controller to which you want to remotely connect.

-5. In the Automation1 Console, issue the command that follows, replacing [path to configuration file] with the path to the .config file that you created in step 2.
-This command adds the compiled C transformation .rsl to the configuration file.
+5. In the Automation1 Console, issue the command that follows.
+Replace [path to configuration file] with the path to the .config file that you created in step 2.
+This command adds the compiled C transformation library to the configuration file.

 IMPORTANT: The command in this step creates the configuration file if one does not exist at the specified path.

-7. Issue the command that follows, replacing [path to configuration file] with the path to the .config file that you created in step 2.
+7. Issue the command that follows.
+Replace [path to configuration file] with the path to the .config file that you created in step 2.
 This command sends the C transformation configuration file to the controller.

 8. config ctransformation set [path to configuration file]

 IMPORTANT: The command in this step overwrites any existing configuration.
-Applying any configuration change requires a controller reset.
+If you apply any configuration changes, you must reset the controller.

-9. Issue the command that follows to reset the controller so that the C transformation takes effect.
+9. Issue the command that follows to reset the controller so that the C transformation has an effect.

 10. initialize full